-In 2005, Hawaii had an estimated resident population of 1,275,194.
-According to the latest population estimates from the U.S. Census Bureau, the ethnic distribution in the State, by self-classification or by race of mother or father, show Asians (alone or in combination) accounted for 55.6% of the state total population.
+In 2005, Hawaii had an estimated resident population of 1,275,194.6 According to the latest population estimates from the U.S. Census Bureau, the ethnic distribution in the State, by self-classification or by race of mother or father, show Asians (alone or in combination) accounted for 55.6% of the state total population.
 White alone or in combination accounted for 42.6%, Native Hawaiians and other Pacific Islanders shared 21.4% and Black or African American shared 3.4% of Hawaii's population.
-The median age is 37.3 (females at 38.9% and males at 35.7%).
+7 The median age is 37.3 (females at 38.9% and males at 35.7%).
 The population for 65 years and above accounted for 14 %, while persons 85 years of age and above shared 2.1% of the total population.
 Hawaii's total population consisted of 50% males and 50% females.
-There are more females than males for Asians but for other races, there are more males than females.
-For the purposes of calculating the crime rates, the population estimate for the year 2005 (1,275,194) applies.
+There are more females than males for Asians but for other races, there are more males than females.8 For the purposes of calculating the crime rates, the population estimate for the year 2005 (1,275,194) applies.
 For a visual map of the State of Hawaii refer to Appendix E of this Strategic Plan.

-The last decennial population censuses conducted by the U.S. Census Bureau was in 2000 and race was categorized into six classifications - White, Black or African American, American Indian and Alaska Native, Asian, Native Hawaiian and Other Pacific Islander, and some other races.
+The last decennial population census conducted by the U.S. Census Bureau was in 2000 and race was categorized into six classifications - White, Black or African American, American Indian and Alaska Native, Asian, Native Hawaiian and Other Pacific Islander, and some other races.
 The ethnic distribution in 2000, showed the same rankings as the latest population estimates above.
-The make-up of the Asian category includes a number of "Asian" minority races grouped together.
+The make-up of the Asian category includes a number of "Asian" minority ethnic groups together.
 The U.S. Census defines an "Asian" person as one having origins in any of the original peoples of the Far East, Southeast Asia, or the Indian subcontinent including, for example, Cambodia, China, India, Japan, Korea, Malaysia, Pakistan, the Philippine Islands, Thailand, and Vietnam.
 The Census 2000 detailed the Asian population for the State of Hawaii as follows: The Japanese comprised the largest group (22.3%), followed by Filipino (15.2%), and Chinese (6.2%).
 Hawaiian/part Hawaiian comprised 14.6% of the estimated State population.
-Other minorities in the Asian race category included: Korean, Samoan, Vietnamese, Micronesian, Tongan, Laotian, Thai, Indonesian, Cambodian, Fijian, Malaysian, Sri Lankan.
-Pakistani, Other Melanesian, Hmong, and Bangladeshi as the number of immigrants reporting Hawaii as their State of intended permanent residence.
+Other minorities in the Asian category included: Korean, Samoan, Vietnamese, Micronesian, Tongan, Laotian, Thai, Indonesian, Cambodian, Fijian, Malaysian, and Sri Lankan.
+Other ethnic groups reporting Hawaii as their State of intended permanent residence include Pakistani, other Melanesian, Hmong, and Bangladeshi groups.
+Hawaii is known as a